-If it did not involve force or violence or did not involve substantial bodily harm, they can register to vote with documentation of their voting rights.
+If it did not involve force or violence or did not involve substantial bodily harm, they can register to vote.
 See step 3 for information on that process.

-If the conviction was neither Category A or B, they can register to vote with documentation of their voting rights.
+If the conviction was neither Category A or B, they can register to vote.
 See step 3 for information on that process.